ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/executorch.md

 sudo update-alternatives --set c++ /usr/bin/clang++
 ```

-This will allow ExecuTorch to compile and build properly.

 ## Clone ExecuTorch and install the required dependencies

-From within the environment, run the commands below to download the ExecuTorch repository and install the required packages.
-After cloning the repository, you need to update and pull the project's submodules.
-Finally, you run two scripts that install a few dependencies.
+Continue in your Python virtual environment, and run the commands below to download the ExecuTorch repository and install the required packages.

+After cloning the repository, the project's submodules are updated, and two scripts install additional dependencies.

 ``` bash
 git clone https://github.com/pytorch/executorch.git
 cd executorch
 git submodule sync
 git submodule update --init
 ./install_requirements.sh --pybind xnnpack
 ./examples/models/llama2/install_requirements.sh
 ```

 {{% notice Note %}}
-The install_requirements for Llama 3  are the same as for Llama 2, so you can use the instructions for both models up until the very last step.

 You can safely ignore the following error on failing to import lm_eval running the install_requirements.sh scripts:
 `Failed to import examples.models due to lm_eval conflict`
 {{% /notice %}}

-If these scripts finish successfully, ExecuTorch is all set up.
+When these scripts finish successfully, ExecuTorch is all set up.
 That means it's time to dive into the world of Llama models!